DoDAO-io/dodao-aave-guides/generated/markdown/lending-and-borrowing-basics.md

 ##### Which of these is (are) advantage(s) of Traditional finance?

-- [ ]  Heaviy monitoring and regulations
+- [ ]  Heavily monitored and regulated
 - [ ]  Accessibility
 - [x]  Both A and B
 - [ ]  None of these